Games & Quizzes

 /ˈskrāpiNG/

 action or sound of something scraping or being scraped.
-To damage the surface by moving something roughly.
+To remove something by roughly brushing it off.